SimonCB765/MedicalRecordAnalysis/README.md

 ## Datasets Generated

 The datasets generated can be split based on the type of data recorded and how the time steps are determined.
-For the type of data recorded, there are three categories:
+For the type of data recorded, there are two categories:

 1. Code counts
     - Code counts represent a patient's history in a given time step by counting the number of times each code is associated with the patient during the time step.